 Crosses into Chekhov's Skill in How to Train Your Dragon.
 The resident nerd, Fishlegs, has studied dragon stats so well that he can pull a scan on the Green Death, a monstrous dragon that serves as the film's primary antagonist.

 In Wild Wild West, Jim West immediately recognizes that Artemis Gordon is not the real President Grant (he was basically practicing his decoy costume).
 When Gordon asks what the tipoff was, West points out his class ring — it identifies him as a Harvard graduate, and the President attended West Point.
+Of course, there's a very good reason why the make-up was so good - Grant and Gordon are played by the same actor.

 In Murder on the Orient Express Poirot is somehow able to tell who the cook is because he "has, perhaps, a nose for fine dining".
 Perhaps it should be counted simply as a Hand Wave instead?